mwbowers/mwbowers.github.io/concepts/architecture/application-architecture.md

 - HostName
 - Port

-The special value *InProcess as a HostName signals the website startup process to start the MAS inside the website's process.
+The HostName is the name or IP address of the machine running the MAS.
+The Port indicates where the MAS listens to the website requests.
 Whenever the website has to communicate with the MAS, the HostName and Port values are used to establish a connection for the transaction, typically in response to a web browser GET or POST request.

 #### In-Process
 In its simplest configuration, the migrated code along with the website can be run in a single process.